skiphansen/pano_man/README.md

 Another alternative is to use of the MCP23017 "breakout boards" that are available on Amazon or ebay.
 The MCP23017 is also available in a breadboard friendly DIP package.

+We'll use the existing Pano button for the coin detector, we'll use the joystick's fire buttons for one and two player game start buttons.

+Finally we'll use on of the inputs as an audio mute for late night/early morning games.

 **Connections**

 | Signal | MCP23017 | Joystick | Pano | Notes |